How to Manage Your Offsite Events Using CaliberMind

 - Post event marketing and follow ups by the team.

-And finally reviewing the success of the event in generating and influencing pipeline and revenue - then calculating the Return on Investment(ROI) for the event itself.
+And finally, reviewing the success of the event in generating and influencing pipeline and revenue, and then calculating the Return on Investment(ROI) for the event itself.

 Step 1.
 Figure out which current prospects and opportunities are attending the event